matheb/zerda-exam-html-css/README.md

 ### Explain the difference between `display: block` and `display: inline` in CSS!
 What is `display: inline-block`?
 #### Your answer: [2p]

+	Block elements are going under each other (vertically) on the website.
+The inline elements going after each other horizontally on the website (in lines..).
+An inline-block element has the good properties of the block and inline elements as well.

 ### What is the difference between a `<section>` and an `<article>` element?
 Name one good example of using an `<article>`.
 #### Your answer: [2p]

+	We use sections, if we want to separate different parts on the webpage.
+Tipically, it has child elements, headings and paragraphs.
+	We use the article element, if we want to separate a self-contained content with text headings and maybe some picture.. so a bigger part of the site, which is very similar to an article.
+For example we can use <article> for blog posts, newspaper articles or forum posts.